mwganson/SvgToCylinder/README.md

 # SvgToCylinder

+NOTE: THIS NO LONGER FUNCTIONS DUE TO SOME RECENT IMPROVEMENTS TO CURVES WORKBENCH LUCKILY THE NEW IMPROVEMENTS TO THE SKETCH ON SURFACE OBJECT IN CURVES WORKBENCH MAKES THIS NO LONGER NECESSARY

 Run the macro without any open document.
 It will ask you to select the .svg file you wish to import.
 It creates a cylinder with the appropriate height and radius (more or less) and then maps the imported .svg file (as a sketch) to the face of the cylinder, using tools from the Curves workbench, which is a prerequisite for using the macro.

 There is an online image converter that can create .svg files here: